-Clients looking for call center solutions tend to evaluate metrics that speak to how productive their team is in responding to customer inquiries, as well as how satisfied customers are after support interactions.
+Clients looking for call center solutions tend to evaluate metrics that speak to how productive their team is in responding to customer inquiries and how satisfied customers are with their support interactions.

 A few support-focused metrics to consider reporting on may be:

 - Call Wait Time — how long are my customers waiting to be connected to a staff member?
 How does this impact their satisfaction score?

 - Average Call Duration — are my agents handling support issues in a timely manner?
 Which calls take longer to resolve?

 - Agent Performance — how are my individual staffers performing?
 How much time are they spending on phone calls versus chats, etc.?